opencv/opencv/modules/core/doc/basic_structures.rst

 ------------------
 .. cpp:function:: void Mat::convertTo( Mat& m, int rtype, double alpha=1, double beta=0 ) const

-    Converts array to another datatype with optional scaling.
+    Converts an array to another datatype with optional scaling.

     :param m: The destination matrix.
-If it does not have a proper size or type before the operation, it will be reallocated
+If it does not have a proper size or type before the operation, it is reallocated.

-    :param rtype: The desired destination matrix type, or rather, the depth (since the number of channels will be the same with the source one).
+    :param rtype: The desired destination matrix type, or rather, the depth (since the number of channels are the same as the source has).
 If  ``rtype``  is negative, the destination matrix will have the same type as the source.

-    :param alpha: The optional scale factor
+    :param alpha: The optional scale factor.

-    :param beta: The optional delta, added to the scaled values.
+    :param beta: The optional delta added to the scaled values.

-The method converts source pixel values to the target datatype. ``saturate_cast<>`` is applied in the end to avoid possible overflows:
+The method converts source pixel values to the target datatype. ``saturate_cast<>`` is applied at the end to avoid possible overflows:

 .. math::